mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 ##### 34:05

 From this point, the real [dharma](glossary#dharma) is something which you cannot touch, [yet] you cannot ignore it.
 Because, if the truth is beyond human speculation, well, sometimes you try to ignore it, you try not to study or practice.
 So very naturally, no hope will be found in your life.
-But it is not a good way; because we are right in the middle of the truth, or dharma, or [Buddha](glossary#buddha).
+But [that] is not a good way; because we are right in the middle of the truth, or dharma, or [Buddha](glossary#buddha).
 Regardless of whether you don’t like it or you are conscious of it or not, we *are* there.
 Even though you try to ignore it, you cannot ignore it, because you are right in the middle of truth.
 So you have to realize where you are.

 And then, through the virtuous quality you have had, you can realize what the truth is.
 And then if you realize the truth, you can explain what the truth is.
 At that time, very naturally, we try to attach to the truth, explained by our human body and mind.
 But it is not real truth.